thijsvanloef/palworld-server-docker/README.md

 Keep in mind that you'll need to change the [environment variables](#environment-variables).

-> [!IMPORTANT]
-> If you use an ARM64 based CPU (Raspberry pi, M1,M2,M3 Mac, Oracle Cloud Free tier, etc.)
-> Please make sure you use the `:latest-arm64` image tag.

 ### Docker Compose

 This repository includes an example [docker-compose.yml](/docker-compose.yml) file you can use to set up your server.